Chubek/chubek/README.md

 5- Art of Electronics

+And I guess for now the Apocrypha would  be OS Dev Book (The MINIX book).

 # Special Showcase

 Below are some of my curated sizable projects that you will find more details about in the latter sections, and inside their repository as well: